 - Over 50

-One of the main symptoms of temporal arteritis is a headache you feel in your temples and scalp.
+One of the main symptoms is a headache you feel in your temples and scalp.
 The pain can be severe.

 Other symptoms may include: